Nikhil-Rao20/Three_of_Hearts/README.md

 ### 2. *Python Libraries Used and it's case scenarios:*

-- **Intel Extension for PyTorch (IPEX):** Optimizes PyTorch models for Intel GPUs.
-- **Pytorch and Intel Optimized Pytorch:** Utilized for loading and running pre-trained models, with support for deep learning operations on Intel hardware.
+- **Pytorch:** Utilized for loading and running pre-trained models, with support for deep learning operations on Intel hardware.
 - **Hugging Face:** For accessing pre-trained models, including those used for image segmentation, and fine-tuning them for specific tasks.
 We took the Intel DPT Large Model which is pretrained on ADE Dataset.
 - **IPEX:** Used for Optimized training and inference tasks, optimized for Intel architecture.
+- **OpenVINO:** Used for the inference on CPU systems, and proved that OpenVINO is best performing than other two (Pytorch and IPEX optimized)
 - **OpenCV:** For image loading, preprocessing and resizing in the model pipeline, particularly for medical images and video data.
 - **Pandas:** For organizing and managing data, particularly the dataset with patient details and video paths.
 - **NumPy:** For handling numerical data and performing mathematical operations.